openimsdk/open-im-server/scripts/README.md

 │   └── LICENSE_TEMPLATES          # Template for license file
 ├── README.md                      # Readme file for scripts directory
 ├── advertise.sh                   # Script for advertisement services
-├── batch_start_all.sh             # Script to start all services in batch ├── build.cmd                      # Windows build command script
+├── batch_start-all.sh             # Script to start all services in batch ├── build.cmd                      # Windows build command script
 ├── build_all_service.sh           # Script to build all services
 ├── build_push_k8s_images.sh       # Script to build and push images for Kubernetes